jundalisay/spblist/content/en/research/descartes/meteors/discourse-08b.md

 2. **The size of the angle under which they appear are not necessary.**

-The angle can be changed here without them changing.
+The angle can be changed here without the colors changing.

 It can be done so that the rays that go towards `F` bend sometimes more and sometimes less than those that go towards `H`.

 Yet:
 - they still paint red always